beemobot/docs.beemo.gg/moderation/archives.md

 #  Archives

-Archives allow for moderators to quickly browse a users message history, including edits and deleted messages.
+Archives allow for moderators to quickly browse a user's message history, including edits and deleted messages.
 {: .fs-6 .fw-300 }

 ---